 - You can’t rock up to an global tech startup meeting to meet contacts, more effort is required than most major cities.

 - For those running a business, it can be hard to find software that works with local systems.

 - Stripe (the payment processor) still isn’t available here!

 - Get used to explaining where it is (“No, it’s not in Africa!“).

-- If you travel a lot, maybe the 3 hour bus ride (or ~2.5 hour drive) at the end of your flight is a deal breaker.
+- If you travel a lot, the 3 hour bus ride (or ~2.5 hour drive) at the end of your flight into BCN or TLS could be a deal breaker.

 So that’s the major points I can think of for now.
 If you have questions about living in Andorra or if you want to visit and check it out, leave a comment.

 TL;DR. Andorra is a beautiful, affordable, safe place to live that is perfect for the location independent, with many, many opportunities to spend outdoors being active.